 DRAWINGS; ODDS; NOTIFICATION.
 Sponsor will randomly select four (4) total potential winners from among all eligible entries received by Sponsor from Instagram.
 Odds of winning a prize depend on the number of eligible entries received by Sponsor.
 A selected entrant must comply with all terms and conditions of these Official Rules, and winning is contingent upon fulfilling all requirements.
 The potential winners will be notified via Instagram.
 If the potential winner cannot be contacted within forty-eight (48) hours of the first attempt to contact him/her, or if any prize or prize notification is returned as undeliverable, or if the potential winner is found to be ineligible, or if the potential winner does not comply with the Official Rules, then the potential winner may be disqualified and an alternate winner selected by Sponsor in his/her place at random from among all eligible non-winning entries received by Sponsor for that day.
 In such an event, an alternate potential prize winner will be notified as described above; provided, however, Sponsor may alter the above timing to meet its Sweepstakes schedule.
 Once an entrant has won a prize, they are no longer eligible to win any other prize during the Sweepstakes Period of the Sweepstakes.

 PRIZES.
 Subject to the terms and conditions of these Official Rules, four (4) prize packages will be awarded.
-Each prize package consists of and is limited to: Three (3) Land O Lakes® Garlic & Herb Butter Spread, three (3) Land O Lakes® Mozzarella Farmstyle Shreds, three (3) Land O Lakes® Creamy Italian Blend Cheese Chunk, one (1) Carbone Pizza Sauce Variety Pack, one (1) bag of Gold Medal Flour, one (1) Land O’Lakes branded Pizza Stone, one (1) set of four outdoor short tumbler glasses, one (1) set of four plates, one (1) set of four linen stripe napkins and one (1) 3-piece salad bowl set.
+Each prize package consists of and is limited to: Three (3) Land O Lakes® Garlic & Herb Butter Spreads, three (3) Land O Lakes® Mozzarella Farmstyle Shreds, three (3) Land O Lakes® Creamy Italian Blend Cheese Chunks, one (1) Carbone Pizza Sauce Variety Pack, one (1) bag of Gold Medal Flour, one (1) Land O’Lakes branded Pizza Stone, one (1) set of four outdoor short tumbler glasses, one (1) set of four plates, one (1) set of four linen stripe napkins and one (1) 3-piece salad bowl set.
 The total average retail value of each prize is approximately $263.54.
 Prizes are nontransferable, nonassignable, nonnegotiable, and not redeemable for cash or credit.
 Prizes must be accepted as awarded.
 Prizes are awarded “AS IS” with no warranty, representation, or guarantee, express or implied, in fact or in law, made by Sponsor or for which Sponsor shall be liable, including, without limitation, ANY IMPLIED WARRANTIES OF MERCHANTABILITY, NON-INFRINGEMENT OR FITNESS FOR A PARTICULAR PURPOSE.
 No prize substitutions, except by Sponsor, who reserves the right (but has no obligation) to substitute a prize (or a component thereof) with another prize of equal or greater value (including cash) if the prize (or a component thereof) is not available for any reason as determined by Sponsor in its sole discretion.
 Unused components of the prize shall be forfeited and have no redeemable cash value.
 Winners are solely and fully responsible for any and all costs, fees, taxes, assessments and expenses associated with prize award, redemption, receipt and use, including, without limitation, all federal, state and local taxes on the prize.
-If applicable, winner will be issued an IRS Form 1099 and other applicable tax documents.
+If applicable, winners will be issued an IRS Form 1099 and other applicable tax documents.
 Winners waive the right to assert as a cost of winning a prize any and all costs of verification and redemption or travel to redeem the prize.
 Non-compliance with any of the foregoing and any other condition of this Sweepstakes may result in disqualification and forfeiture of prize, in which case, no consideration will be awarded.